Top Michigan Democrats Go Maskless for Indoor Wedding Celebration

 — Gina Bontempo (@FlorioGina) August 9, 2021

-In perhaps the most high-profile recent case of masklessness, former President Barack Obama held his 60th birthday party for at least a couple hundred guests at his house in Martha’s Vineyard last month.
-The party on the small “high transmission” island raised eyebrows for its celebrity-packed invitation list and photos and video that emerged of crowds and maskless attendees, including Obama himself:
+In perhaps the most high-profile recent case of Democrat masklessness, former President Barack Obama held his 60th birthday party for at least a couple hundred guests at his house in Martha’s Vineyard last month.
+The party on the small island — also designated as an area of “high transmission” — raised eyebrows for its celebrity-packed invitation list and photos and video that emerged of crowds and maskless attendees, including Obama himself.

 Obama’s party happening while mask mandates were still prevalent across the country in schools, businesses, and elsewhere drew mass criticism, which was further exacerbated when a New York Times reporter appeared on CNN to explain a counterpoint — that Obama’s maskless party was justified because “this is a sophisticated, vaccinated crowd”: